 At retirement, even though you were allowed to bank unlimited S/L while employed, you will only be paid a max of ½ x 240 S/L days (if you started City employment before 7/01/04); otherwise it’s 1/3 x 360 S/L days [both situations allow for 120 days of Terminal Leave]

-Terminal Leave – not clearly defined - some call this Final LeaveOnce you are on Terminal Leave, you do not accrue more Annual / Sick Leave, but you continue to receive a City Paycheck and this Terminal Leave counts as time served for pension purposes.
+Terminal Leave – not clearly defined - some call this Final Leave; Once you are on Terminal Leave, you do not accrue more Annual / Sick Leave, but you continue to receive a City Paycheck and this Terminal Leave counts as time served for pension purposes.

 You must be receiving a pension to receive your City medical benefits and union welfare fund benefits upon retirement.
 In other words, if you have 15 years of City service and retire without ever joining the pension plan, you will not receive the medical/welfare fund benefits.